 In the last year, we started playing separately, which wasn't something we'd ever done before.
-But then, about four months before we broke up, he told me he wanted to stop doing that and go back to doing only group stuff.
-The problem is, the crowd we were involved was more vanilla than I was, and I felt like I was getting the short end of the stick.
+But then, about four months before we broke up, he told me he wanted to stop doing that, and go back to doing only group stuff.
+The problem is, the crowd we were involved were more vanilla than I was, and I felt like I was getting the short end of the stick.
 So being able to play separately was my outlet.

 Like I said, there were a lot of other factors, but certainly once I wasn't happy in the relationship, I became less respectful of what my partner wanted, lifestyle-wise.
 We'd been together for 12 years, and we'd always communicated quite a bit, talking about what was working and what wasn't working, and for a long time, we were both really honest.
-But once things started not working for me, I stopped communicating and basically stopped being respectful.
+But once things started not working for me, I stopped communicating, and basically stopped being respectful.
 Although by then, it didn't feel like he was listening to me, either.

 For the longest time, I was struggling with admitting to myself that I was done with the relationship.
 You get used to people knowing the two of you together.
 And our friends had always been like: "You guys are the perfect couple.
 You're so happy."
 And when you hear that enough, you start to wonder: Is there actually a problem?
 Is there something wrong with me?

-What finally happened was that he found out I'd been out playing separately and hadn't told him.
-By then, I had essentially stopped caring and ended up doing things on my own without his knowledge.
+What finally happened was that he found out I'd been out playing separately, and hadn't told him.
+By then, I had essentially stopped caring, and ended up doing things on my own without his knowledge.
 And he actually wanted to stay together and work it out.
-But it was a wake-up call for me.
+But it was a wakeup call for me.
 It was clear that if I was at the point where I was doing things like that, then I'm done.

 The breakup itself was pretty amicable.
 We're communicating, and everything is ultimately going to be fine.
 But I definitely feel like an asshole for how things went down.

-"I noticed a lot of jealous looks"
+'I noticed a lot of jealous looks'

-I met my current partner during a three-way poly relationship with him and his then fiancée.
+I met my current partner during a three-way poly relationship with him and his then-fiancee.
 And we ended up staying together even after they broke up.

 They were the primary couple when I came on the scene.
-I was looking for a steady couple to be in a relationship with, and I communicated a lot with his fiancée first—I asked her a variety of questions before letting my walls down to let them into my life.
+I was looking for a steady couple to be in a relationship with, and I communicated a lot with his fiancee first—I asked her a variety of questions before letting my walls down to let them into my life.

-I had a feeling early on that she wasn't completely onboard with being poly; originally I had met them in the swinger community several years earlier as soft-swappers (non-monogamous couples who have non-penetrative sex with others), so I thought that was a pretty drastic change in such a short time.
+I had a feeling early on that she wasn't completely on board with being poly; originally I had met them in the swinger community several years earlier as soft-swappers [nonmonogamous couples who have non-penetrative sex with others] so I thought that was a pretty drastic change in such a short time.
 She reassured me repeatedly that she was comfortable with the idea, but as time went on, I noticed a lot of jealous looks and uncomfortable situations.

 During the nine months we were all together, I wasn't allowed personal time with him, even though I had loads of personal time with her.
-While all three of us were together, I could show unlimited affection to her, but the moment I showed affection to him, she'd throw a fit.
+While all three of us were together I could show unlimited affection to her, but the moment I showed affection to him, she'd throw a fit.
 Pretty quickly, I started to feel like it wasn't what I agreed to.
 I asked her several times to have all three of us sit down and reevaluate our relationship, but she would always make excuses for it not to happen.

 Then one day, she sat me down and said she'd lied about everything.
 She didn't want to be poly and that she was doing it all for him, but that I couldn't say anything.
 She blew up my phone with messages begging me not to call things off with him.
-So I brought it up to him, and it turned out she'd been seeing a bunch of guys on the side without my knowledge and had been fine with the arrangement until they all dumped her.
+So I brought it up to him, and it turned out she'd been seeing a bunch of guys on the side without my knowledge, and had been fine with the arrangement until they all dumped her.
 Then suddenly, poly wasn't something she wanted—at least until she found somebody new.
 In the end, all the lying was more than we could handle.
 Once we discovered everything, he and I decided to stay together even after they split up.

 We're a lot stronger as a couple as a result, but nowadays we tend to steer clear of poly relationships.
 We like to attend parties and clubs, any social events.
-We like meeting sexy new friends, but as a general rule, we keep it at a distance when it comes to developing any sort of relationship.
+We like meeting sexy new friends, but as a general rule we keep it at a distance when it comes to developing any sort of relationship.
 I'm just too guarded now.
 I feel like there can be some wonderful things about open and poly relationships, but just like in any relationship, there needs to be honesty and trust.
 Lies and deceit make it impossible.